Good news. It looks like Theatre Three is playing in a new sandbox.

 It tells you how unusual the choice of scripts is that, by far, the oldest, most familiar play is ‘Les Liaisons Dangereuses.’
 No classic musical, no Moliere or Shaw comedy or other Theatre Three mainstay.
 It’s true the company started more than 50 years ago as Dallas’ ‘off-Broadway’ house, presenting Edward Albee and ‘Jacques Brel is Alive and Well and Living in Paris.’
 And in recent seasons, executive producer Jac Alder had sporadically refreshed the offerings – with area premieres of daring shows like ‘Bloody, Bloody Andrew Jackson’ and developing the popular musical ‘On the Eve’ (designed and directed by Schmidt).

 Still, if ever an aging company needed a re-boot, it was Theatre Three.
-Its shows could settle for easy camp and medium-warm ambition or execution – in short, theatrical comfort food.
+Its shows could settle for easy camp and medium-warm ambition or execution – basically, theatrical comfort food.
 It lived up (or down) to its standing as the city’s “second theater” after the Dallas Theater Center.

 But that position is important – as was Alder’s efforts as a de facto arts leader.
-In Fort Worth, Stage West’s success is pivotal for the future of that arts community – particularly with Schultes’ plans to create an expanded lobby-cafe and a second stage (available for use by other companies).
+In Fort Worth, Stage West’s success is pivotal for the future of that arts community – particularly with Schultes’ plans to create an expanded lobby-cafe and a second stage.
 The same goes for Theatre Three’s future as the only Equity company, other than the Theater Center, with a home in downtown Dallas.

 Alder succeeded for so long because he ably wended his way between DTC on the one side (with its national ambitions, its city-supported facility, its wealthy patrons, its quest for Civic Significance) and on the other, let’s call them the Wild Bunch: the alternative theaters, the no-longer-so-young disrupters like Kitchen Dog, Undermain, Ochre House, the Uptown Players.
 Alder’s theater had a significantly older audience and a decidedly middle-class-not-high-society board.
 But the company succeeded in buying its own space (unlike the smaller theaters), and Alder had become expert at multi-tasking, working his way through all the local layers of political support, finagling grants, remodeling and upgrading his theater.